 Valium (diazepam) may also be known as Vallies or Jellies.

-Again, there are several other drugs that were not listed here, but this list covers the most commonly misused benzodiazepines and their street names.
+Again, several other drugs were not listed here, but this list covers the most commonly misused benzodiazepines and their street names.

 One other common thread in depressant drugs is their high potential for addiction.
 Our team can help guide you toward making the best decisions for your treatment, and we will be there to support you every step of the way.

 Anyone can recover from addiction, and the team at Serenity Grove can help.
-If you find yourself struggling with your depressant use and are having difficulty stopping on your own, call the professionals at Serenity Grove by dialing 844.904.3485.
+If you find yourself struggling with your depressant use and are having difficulty stopping on your own, call the professionals at Serenity Grove at 844.904.3485 or fill out our online contact form.